Post-hospital home care support after discharge in Charleston

 Appointment and Errand Support

-Families may need help with follow-up appointments, pharmacy pickups, groceries, or errands during the recovery period, depending on transportation policy and availability.
+Families need help with follow-up appointments, pharmacy pickups, groceries, or errands during the recovery period, depending on transportation policy and availability.

 Family Communication